simonmcmanus/livedocs/README.md

   5..
 In browser crypto, lets users enter their key and secret and it will work out the hash for them.

-  I did look at making the modifications to IODocs but it felt like IODOcs was trying to do more than I needed.
+  I did look at making the modifications to IODocs but it felt like IODocs was trying to do more than I needed.